bmeviauac01/softwarelab1/docs/Lab-ReportingServices/index.md

     ![AdventureWorks database tables](../images/reportingservices/rs-adventureworks-tablak.png).

-1. Open a new SQL Query window on this database (right click the database and chose _New query_), and execute the following script **with your own Neptun code** substituted:
+1. Open a new SQL Query window on this database (right-click the database and chose _New query_), and execute the following script **with your own Neptun code** substituted:

     ```sql
     update Production.Product set Name='NEPTUN'+Name
     ```

-    Check the contents of table `Production.Product` and verify if it has your Neptun code in the product names: right click the table and chose _Select top 1000 rows_.
+    Check the contents of the table `Production.Product` and verify if it has your Neptun code in the product names: right-click the table and choose _Select top 1000 rows_.

     !!! warning "IMPORTANT"
-        It is important that your Neptun code is listed in the names.
+        Your Neptun code must be listed in the names.
 You will need to create screenshots in the following exercises, and your Neptun code **must** appear on these images.